 - 3. Click on the Save button to save the file. - ❖ You should form a habit of saving your work periodically, just in case something might go wrong while you are working on it.
-In general, one should save one's work at an interval of every 15 to 20 minutes.
-One should also save before making any major modifications to the model.
+In general, you should save your work at an interval of every 15 to 20 minutes.
+You should also save before making any major modifications to the model.